GitDaBytes/BehavioralCloning/writeup.md

 22. Fully Connected Layer (10 units) - ELU activation with He Normalization
 23. Fully Connected Layer (1 units) - OUTPUT

 Here is a visualization of the architecture (Batch Normalization and Dropout Layers not shown).
-Note I have taken the visualization of the NVIDIA PilotNet architecture diagram and amended it to show the changed input resolution, cropping layer and its output.

 ![alt text][image1]